Religion

 Fall, Spring, Variable

-REL 110hl Colloquium: Topics in Thematic Studies in Religion- Jerasalem and the Holy Land (4 Credits)
+REL 110hl Colloquium: Topics in Thematic Studies in Religion- Jerusalem and Invention of the Holy Land (4 Credits)

-This course will examine the religious and historical legacy of the city of Jerusalem and the Holy Land in Judaism, Christianity, and Islam.
-It will explore the ways Jerusalem and the Holy Land have been sanctified in scripture, art, architecture, literature, poetry, and film.
-It will also explore how rulers tapped into this sanctity and significance to promote their own legitimacy and agendas.
-In this respect, the course emphasizes Jerusalem and the Holy Land as a common, shared heritage to the three monotheistic traditions, yet how it has inspired religious and political conflict in the past and today.
+This course examines the religious and historical legacy of the city of Jerusalem and the idea of "the Holy Land" in Judaism, Christianity and Islam.
+It explores the ways Jerusalem and the Holy Land have been sanctified in scripture, art, architecture, literature, poetry and film.
+It also explores how rulers have co-opted this sanctity to promote their own legitimacy and political agendas.
+The course considers Jerusalem and the Holy Land as a shared heritage the inspired co-existence and rivalry, as well as bloody conflicts, both in the past (e.g., the Crusades) and today (e.g., Israeli-Palestinian conflict.)
 Enrollment limited to 20. {H}

 REL 112 Introduction to the Bible I (4 Credits)